 Standard costing is used together with other cost accounting systems such as job order costing and process costing.
 Under standard costing, estimated costs based on predetermined values are used even if actual costs are not yet available.
 The estimated costs are adjusted later to reflect the effect of actual costs incurred.

-Backflush costing is most applicable to companies that use the just-in-time inventory system.
-Under JIT, a company maintains no or low inventory.
+Backflush costing is most applicable to products that have short production cycles and use the just-in-time inventory (JIT) system.
+Under JIT, a company maintains no or very minimal inventory.
 Inventories are sent by the supplier to the company only at the exact time they are needed.

 Under backflush costing, detailed tracking of the movement of costs is eliminated.
-Once materials, labor and overhead are used, they are entered into finished goods (or a separate control account first).
+Once materials, labor and overhead are used, they are directly entered or "flushed" into finished goods (sometimes, just directly to cost of sales once they are sold).
 Backflush costing simplifies the accounting process by eliminating the details of work-in-process.

 When computing for standard costs, the traditional system computes for a single overhead rate using only one basis (usually direct labor hours or machine hours).
 For example, $500,000 factory overhead cost over 100,000 direct labor hours results in $5 FOH per direct labor hour.
 If 150,000 labor hours are used, then the estimated factory overhead cost would be $750,000 (150,000 hours x $5).